 On the eve of the release of her third studio album, GREY Area, Little Simz is resolved.
 As we sit down and chat a stone’s throw away from St. Paul’s Cathedral, the artist, real name Simbi Ajikawoshe, is in a fairly pensive mood—languid even.
 Today, she’s observing and living life at a much slower space compared to four years ago, when she released her debut album A Curious Tale Of Trials + Persons.
-GREY Area marks a new chapter in Simz’s life (now at 25), where the music and the personal both come to a head.
-“When I first started writing for this album, I didn’t have a particular concept in mind,” says Simz.
+GREY Area marks a new chapter in 25-year-old Simz’s life, where the music and the personal both come to a head.
+“When I first started writing for this album, I didn’t have a particular concept in mind,” she tells me.
 “It’s the first time I had spent a long time with a producer in the studio.
 On all my other projects, people would just send me beats, but this time I locked in with one producer, Inflo, and stayed stationary.”

 Two years ago, the North London wordsmith began documenting her life and travels through photography, and it was a decision that led to her creating the artwork for the LP’s lead singles herself.
 “I wanted it to be as much my vision as possible,” she says.
 “When I was coming up with the ideas for each image, I realised that only I could capture what I had in mind.
 Photography is something I’ve been doing on the low, but this is the first time I’ve really started to showcase it.”
 While many artists and creatives are increasingly multi-skilled through DIY means, photography has given Little Simz another medium to tell her stories.
 Combine that with the two Welcome To Wonderland festivals she curated, and the artist has come to the realisation that through using a number of mediums, she is able to reach different audiences while telling a single story.